 Consequently, I spend a lot of time in I’ve Landed My Dream Job — Now What??? focused on ensuring that the position is also right for you.
 You need to know early on whether this dream job is going to work out, before all the bad things that can happen in a bad job start happening to you.
 The earlier you know if the position will work for you — or not — the earlier you can take steps to prevent worse actions from happening and get the job right.
 Or the earlier you will know if the position will work out at all and you can start a new search.

 It is time for people to take charge of their work.
-I’ve Landed My Dream Job — Now What??? sets out a plan, doable tasks, and a review process that will help make sure your success in your new dream job and the dream job being successful for you.
+I’ve Landed My Dream Job — Now What??? sets out a plan, doable tasks, and a review process that will help make sure you’re successful in your new job — and the job is right for you.
 Or not.
 People always forget that second part until it is too late.

 Following the actions in the book will significantly increase your chances of succeeding in your new dream job and swatting away many of the problems that come up early in a new position.
 You want your work reputation to be the best, integrate yourself with your manager and coworkers, and find satisfaction in the work.